cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 ```

 The storing of the IBC store root at the IBC commitment prefix happens in the
-end block.
+`end_block` procedure. `produce_block` commits the main store, produces a block with its latest root, and pushes the block to the blockchain.
 The storing of proofs and host consensus states happens in the
 `begin_block` of the `MockContext`.

 ### 6. Integration Tests via `RelayerContext`